-Jo Parsons – Paediatric Physiotherapist
+Jo Parsons – Clinical Lead, Paediatric Physiotherapist

 Jo Parsons has been the clinical lead at Heel and Toe since November 2016 and heads up the whole clinical team.
-She graduated from Northumbria university in 2002, and has over 5 years specialist paediatric training.
+She graduated from Northumbria university in 2002, and has many years specialist paediatric training.
 She is passionate about helping children achieve the goals and loves to celebrate even the smallest step towards those goals.
 She is particularly interested in hippotherapy – a therapy that uses the movement of a horse to achieve physiotherapy goals.
 She is a member of the association of Paediatric Chartered Physiotherapists (APCP), and the Northern Region Paediatric Special Interest Group (NRPSIG), as well as the chartered Physiotherapists in Therapeutic riding and Hippotherapy (CPTRH).
 She is also HCPC registered and a member of the Chartered Society of Physiotherapists (CSP).

 ‘I love working at Heel and Toe Children’s charity where every child has the opportunity for fulfil their potential using a range of therapies.
 It is incredibly rewarding to see children make the progress they never thought possible.’